 Steps to ApplyUndergraduate Admissions Graduate Admissions

 Laurier’s two biggest campuses are in Waterloo and Brantford, but we also have a Faculty of Social Work in Kitchener and a weekend MBA program in Toronto.
-In 2019, Laurier will establish the first phase of its presence in Milton.
+Laurier is also establishing a new campus in Milton.
 All our campuses and locations are about an hour's drive (or less!) away from Toronto, Canada’s biggest city.

 Of Laurier’s 19,000 graduate and undergraduate students, 16,000 are enrolled at our Waterloo campus, which trades on the energy from the thriving, tech-savvy Region of Waterloo.
 Faculties in Arts, Music, Science, Education, Graduate Studies and the Lazaridis School of Business and Economics are based here.
 Laurier is a leading force in research among Canadian universities, and many of our research centres and institutes are housed here.